 Through thick and thin, in bad and good times, the people who successfully set goals and achieve them — at least financially — are those who stick to a financial plan.
 Indeed, if you look for financial security, having a good plan handy is the best way to achieve it.
 The good news is that it’s not that hard to create a good financial plan — all you need to do is follow these eight simple steps.

 Step 1: Track Where Your Money Goes Now

 The first and foremost step to creating a financial plan is to plan a budget detailing where your money goes now.
 You can do it in a couple of ways.
 Get yourself a financial notebook small enough to fit in a pocket or purse and carry it wherever you go.
 Every time you spend money, not it down detailing what you bought and the corresponding price.
 If you are a geek, there are several personal finance apps available on App Store and Play Store.
 Install it and keep track of your spending.

-At the end of the week, spend some time going over your notes and categorize them.
-Like how much you spent on food?
+At the end of the week, spend some time going over your notes and categorizing them.
+How much you spent on food?
 On housing?
 On transportation, clothing, healthcare, rent, entertainment, utilities, and the mortgage?
-Towards the end of the month, consolidate your notes/app.
-Repeat the same habit next month, and so on.
+Toward the end of the month, consolidate your notes/app.
+Repeat the same habit the next month, and so on.